dsoffner/3scale-api-workshop/docs/labs/lab06/README.md

     _If you clicked the **Close** button, click **Overview** in the left side menu to review the deployment status_.

 1. From your overview page, click the white space next to the **www** link to expand the deployment information.
+Wait until the deployment has finished and you see a blue circle.

     ![09-deployment-config](images/deploy-09.png "Deployment Config")